Tuen Mun Tang Shiu Kin Sports Ground

 Tuen Mun Tang Shiu Kin Sports Ground (Traditional Chinese: 屯門鄧肇堅運動場, also known as Tuen Mun Tang Siu Kin Sports Ground) is a multi-use stadium in Hong Kong.
 It is operated by Leisure and Cultural Services Department of Hong Kong.
 It is currently the home of Hong Kong Premier League club Rangers.

-It is named after thee town Tuen Mun as well as Hong Kong businessman and philanthropist Tang Shiu-kin.
+It is named after the town Tuen Mun as well as Hong Kong businessman and philanthropist Tang Shiu-kin.

 History

 2010-11 Hong Kong First Division

 The sports ground was used as the home ground for Tuen Mun in the 2010–11 season.
 This will was the second time the sports ground will be used for Hong Kong First Division games.